Muokkaa

 var message = currentUserName + ": Your JavaScript code in action!";

-• Function to execute on the OnLoad event: This section contains the function that will be executed when the account form loads.
+• Function to execute on the OnLoad event: This section contains the function that executes when the account form loads.
 For example, when you create a new account record or when you open an existing account record.

 The Example.formOnLoad function uses the executionContext parameter to get the formContext object.
-When you attach your code with the form event later, you must remember to select the option to pass the execution context to this function.
+When you attach your code by using the form event later, select the option to pass the execution context to this function.

-This function displays a form level notification using the formContext.ui.setFormNotification method.
+This function displays a form level notification by using the formContext.ui.setFormNotification method.

 Finally, this function uses the JavaScript setTimeOut method to delay the execution of the formContext.ui.clearFormNotification method to clear the notification after 5 seconds.